erikas-taroza/redshelf_downloader/README.md

 In `BOOK_URL` replace the X's with the book ID.
 Update `NUM_PAGES` with the page number in the URL, not in the UI of the website.

+### NUM_THREADS

+The number of threads to use to download the book.
+The higher the number, the faster the book will download.
+Make sure that the number specificed can evenly divided `NUM_PAGES`.
+For example, if you have 10 pages, `NUM_THREADS` can be 1, 2, 5, or 10.
+It cannot be 4 because 10/4 is not a whole number.

 ## Usage

 ```sh